nesanarul/lamp/README.md

 In db the dumb.sql is an sql file containing your sql database export from phpmyadmin.
 Save each time you edit your database before turning off the docker container.
 You can do this by going to http://localhost:8001/ logging in with the log in details (visible in docker-compose.yml) and exporting your current database.
+### DB User Credentials
+Default username: lamp_docker
+Default password: password
+This can be changed in docker-compose.yml.

 ## Docker/php
 Gets a suitable image + mysql/php connection installations